Sustainability Matters: Organ-On-A-Chip Technologies for a Paradigm Shift in Advanced Biological Product Testing

-This MasterClass will touch on ongoing efforts and various applications of organ-on-a-chip technologies in advanced biological product testing.
-The MasterClass will provide participants from industries, government laboratories, and academia, with a state-of-the-art overview and analysis of organ-on-a-chip technologies.
+To increase awareness in the area of organ-on-a-chip/skin-on-a-chip, a masterclass will be held this month.
+The MasterClass will touch on the ongoing efforts and various applications of organ-on-a-chip technologies in advanced biological product testing.
+It aims to provide participants from industries, government laboratories and academia, with a state-of-the-art overview and an analysis of organ-on-a-chip technologies.
 The course will be conducted by international leaders in organ-on-a-chip research, innovation, and commercialisation.